sean-olson-rcc/assembly_sandbox/notes/register_usage.md

 | R14 | General purpose; Callee-saved |
 | R15 | General purpose; Callee-saved |

+### Note on preserving 64-bit General Purpose Registers
+#### Registers you DON'T need to preserve (caller-saved):

+- rax - return value register
+- rdi, rsi, rdx, rcx, r8, r9 - argument registers
+- r10, r11 - temporary/scratch registers

+These are "caller-saved," meaning the caller expects them to be trashed, so your function can freely use them without preservation.
+#### Registers you MUST preserve (callee-saved):

+- rbx
+- rbp - base pointer (if you use it)
+- r12, r13, r14, r15
+- rsp - stack pointer (must be at the same position when you return)

+If your assembly function uses any of these, you need to push them on entry and pop them before returning.

 ## 32-bit General Purpose Registers (x86)

 | Register | Usage |